Filters

 Bestseller

-A woman in a yellow short kurti with floral Chikankari embroidery poses outdoors, resting one hand on a ledge, looking confident.
+A woman wearing a yellow Chikankari kurti with intricate floral embroidery gently places her hands near the neckline, posing outdoors.
 A girl wearing a yellow short kurti with intricate white Chikankari embroidery and earrings poses elegantly outdoors in natural light.

 Aiyana Modal Mustard Yellow Short Chikankari Kurti